Anarion-zuo/AnBase/include/data/db/storage/README.md

 ## Page & Disk

+### States

+A page corresponding to a region on a disk block can have one of these states:
+- Not present in memory.
+Must be loaded in if accessed.
+- Occupied.
+Cannot be evicted.
+- Evictable.
+Can be evicted.

 ### Mapping

 `Page`s are a form of abstraction of `Disk Block`s, so that buffer management could be more convinient.
 Any `Page` corresponds to a continuous region of a `Disk Block`.
 Consecutive pages do not necessarily correspond to physically consecutive disk blocks, which matters not, for as long as the mapping relation is clear, a disk block can rightly find their pages, and vice versa.